jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-1/index.md

 ![giant-chips](giant-chips.gif)

 In fact, order _is_ an important feature!
-Giant supports boolean operators and groups (e.g. `this AND (that OR those)`) for both general search terms and chip fields.
+Giant supports binary operators and groups (e.g. `this AND (that OR those)`) for both general search terms and chip fields.
 But there's nothing to signify that this is possible, or that it's working when you have used it, something syntax highlighting might make clearer.

 It's worth comparing these UIs to the query languages in tools like [**Kibana**](https://www.elastic.co/kibana) (which is powered by Lucene, or another query language similar to Lucene, KQL, which has a few features that are useful for Elasticsearch.)
 Here's Kibana's Discover mode in action: